-NFL free agency winners and losers: Steelers stars breaking up
+NFL free-agency winners and losers: Steelers stars breaking up

 The Raiders made Trent Brown, whose primary attribute was that he started 16 games at left tackle for the Super Bowl champions, the highest-paid offensive lineman in league history with a four-year, $66 million deal.
 The Packers gave Billy Turner, a swing guard/tackle, a four-year deal worth $28 million.
 The Bengals signed right tackle Bobby Hart to a three-year deal worth $21 million.
 (Neither Turner nor Hart cracked ESPN's list of the top 100 free agents.)

 Those numbers should stand out to the league's upper echelon of linemen, most of whom signed contract extensions long before reaching free agency.
-Imagine what a player like Packers left tackle David Bakhtiari, an All-Pro in 2018, could have gotten on the open market.
-(Like many players, Bakhtiari's signed an extension before his rookie deal expired.
+Imagine what a player such as Packers left tackle David Bakhtiari, an All-Pro in 2018, could have gotten on the open market.
+(Like many players, Bakhtiari signed an extension before his rookie deal expired.
 The deal he agreed to in 2016 pays him an average of $12 million annually, compared to Brown's average of $16.5 million.)

 AFC North royalty

 Either the Steelers or Ravens have won the AFC North in 13 of its 17 seasons in existence.
-But they both took big hits over the past week, while a new competitor emerged before their eyes.
+But they both took big hits the past week, while a new competitor emerged before their eyes.

 The Steelers capitulated to one of the best players in their recent history, shipping Brown to the Raiders for a return (third- and fifth-round picks) that will make it difficult to even nearly replace his impact.
-The Ravens, meanwhile, bid farewell to four key players -- Mosley, safety Eric Weddle, linebacker Terrell Suggs and linebacker Za'Darius Smith -- from a defense that carried it to the playoffs last season.
+The Ravens, meanwhile, bid farewell to four key players -- Mosley, safety Eric Weddle, linebacker Terrell Suggs and linebacker Za'Darius Smith -- from a defense that carried them to the playoffs last season.

 Ravens get defensive leader in Thomas